The ultimate journey across former yugoslavia and its spomeniks

 DAY 13 - Flight back home or transfer to further destinations

 After enjoying a last Montenegrin-style breakfast together we'll take care of your transfer to the airport/train station of choice.

-For those flying out: we will arrange transfer to Podgorica International Airport for your flight back home.
+For those flying out: transfer to Podgorica International Airport for your flight back home.